danalite/autool/README.md

 ## Usage
 ### Manage Scripts
-- *Install new scripts*: click the `+` icon and enter a GitHub folder link that contains a `autool-tasks.json`, such as https://github.com/danalite/autool-script-examples/tree/master/danalite/MacOS-Display.
+- **New scripts**: click the `+` icon and enter a GitHub folder link that contains a `autool-tasks.json`, such as https://github.com/danalite/autool-script-examples/tree/master/danalite/MacOS-Display.

-- *Minimize window into a taskbar*: click on the rabbit icon at the top.
-The taskbar will display all checked scripts, and you can run any script by clicking on it.
+- **Taskbar**: click on the rabbit icon at the top.
+The taskbar will display all checked scripts, and you can run any script by clicking on the script names.

 Install new scripts            |  Taskbar :-------------------------:|:-------------------------:
 <img src="./docs/demo-new-task.gif" width=450 title="new"> |  <img src="./docs/demo-taskbar.gif" width=450  title="taskbar">

 ### Magic Canvas
-AuTool employs a transparent canvas that spans the entire screen, allowing for seamless and non-intrusive interaction with the user.
+AuTool employs a transparent canvas that spans the entire screen.
 The canvas can be scripted to perform the following tasks:

-- *Dialogs*: ask for user input, or to display information to the user.
-In the GIF below, the user is asked to enter a search keyword, and the search results are displayed in a list.
+- **Notifications**: to ask for user input, or display information to the user.

-- *Annotations*: draw masks or popovers on the screen to highlight certain area, or to guide new users to use a desktop software.
+- **Annotations**: to draw masks or popovers on the screen to highlight certain area, or to guide new users to use a desktop software.

-Dialogs             |  Annotation
-:-------------------------:|:-------------------------:
+Notifications (app launcher)             |  Annotations (image segmentation) :-------------------------:|:-------------------------:
 <img src="./docs/demo-app-launcher.gif" width=450 title="dialog"> | <img src="./docs/demo-screen-mask.gif" width=450  title="annotation">